 Power Lines

-live wires and cables are laid in the area of excavation for blasting operations, drilling of holes and other operations involving the use of electric power.
+Live wires and cables are laid in the area of excavation for blasting operations, drilling of holes and other operations involving the use of electric power.
 Where such cables are laid, care should be taken to see that these cables are not laid haphazardly.
 The supervisors, foreman and the construction staff should ensure that workmen or visitors are kept away from live wires.
 Wherever necessary, warning signals should be posted.
 Cables which are cut or open should be promptly replaced [see IS 10386 (Part 5)].
 All electric wiring should be properly insulated and of sufficient capacity supported on insulators of approved type and not looped on or tied to spikes, ventilating pipes, or other makeshift supports.
 All switches should be of automatic trip type.
 Lines should be located so as not to create any electricity or tripping hazard to workers.

 Water Lines